ETB Equity Consultations (EEC)

 After the EEC consultation is complete, if Evaluators or Funders would like to continue their work, they are free to do so independently of EEC.

 Eight Evaluators from the Advancing Culturally-Responsive and Equitable (ACE) Evaluation Network serve as the Consultants.
 The ACE Evaluation Network comprises of racially and ethnically diverse Evaluators who have been historically and/or are presently underrepresented or marginalized in the U.S. who are committed to using CREE and spreading its practice.
 Learn more about the Consultants and why they are committed to advancing CREE.

-To begin the process, Funders will complete the consultation request form to articulate the purpose of the consultation, specific questions they have for the consultants, and any other context, information, or expectations.
-Please note that the consultation time is capped at three hours, including time to review relevant materials and any other preparatory time.
+To begin the process, complete the consultation request form to articulate the purpose of the consultation, specific questions they have for the consultants, and any other context, information, or expectations.
+We anticipate at least 10 business days between submissions of requests and identifying the consultation team.